On this page:

 For any queries about whether you have reached your Medicare Safety Net and are eligible for further rebate please contact Medicare on 132 011.

-To make sure you are eligible for your Medicare rebates, you will need to make sure you have a valid referral letter from your GP or specialist gynaecologist/obstetrician.
+To make sure you are eligible for Medicare rebates on IVF cost, you will need to make sure you have a valid referral letter from your GP or specialist gynaecologist/obstetrician.
 We suggest obtaining one from your GP, as GP referral letters are valid for 12 months whereas a specialist referral is only valid for three months.
 Ensuring that your name and your partner’s name (if applicable) are on the referral, as well as the referral being made out to your specific Fertility Specialist or to Monash IVF will enable you to claim all the Medicare rebates you are entitled to.

 All eligible Australian residents and some categories of visitors to Australia can enroll to access Medicare benefits.
 If you are unsure about your Medicare eligibility status, please contact Medicare on 132 011.